CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/requestverb.md

 ## Summary

-The `RequestVerb` data type is used to represent the the type of an HTTP request.
+The `RequestVerb` data type is used to represent the type of an HTTP request.

 `RequestVerb` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.